mJROUNDI/Free_Hand_Polygon_Map/README.md

-                          .fillColor(0x220000FF)//color used to fill your polygon 0x220000FF is the default value .lockZoomWhenDrawing(false)//when true disable zooming of your MapFragment (Only in draw mode) .strokeColor(Color.BLUE)///color stroke for polygon 0xFF0000FF is the default value .strokeWidth(2)//width of the polygon 2 is ths default value .build();
+                          .fillColor(0x220000FF)//color used to fill your polygon 0x220000FF is the default value .lockZoomWhenDrawing(false)//when true disable zooming of your MapFragment (Only in draw mode) .strokeColor(Color.BLUE)///color stroke for polygon 0xFF0000FF is the default value .strokeWidth(2)//stroke width of the polygon 2 is ths default value .build();
 ```